Maestro1982/fluentify/README.md

 - use for the card number repeadtly 42 till end
 - expire date (must be higher than current date) and CC you can choose random for example 123

-⚙️ Tech Stack
+# Tech Stack

+- ReactJS
+- NextJS
+- Typescript
-React JS Next JS Typescript Tailwind CSS Vercel Postgresql
+- Tailwind CSS
+- Vercel
+- Postgresql

 # Images of the app